ironSource Consent API under the GDPR

-Due to a lack of standardization, each network has approached consent collection and management differently. ironSource’s commitment to providing its publishers with a single transparent interface for all networks via it’s mediation SDK API required us to develop unique and specific integrations for every possible implementation of each network.
+Due to a lack of standardization, each ad network has approached consent collection and management differently.
+Our commitment to providing our publishers with a single transparent interface required us to develop unique and specific integrations for every possible implementation from each ad network.

-Following is a list of SDK networks which have adapters for ironSource mediation, and their current status vis a vis GDPR.
+Below is a list of SDK ad networks which have adapters for LevelPlay, and the relevant information regarding their approach to GDPR:

 |Vungle||Consent API||If consent is not requested, Vungle defaults to displaying consent on its own|